 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple items you’ll need to consider when looking at a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to determine what size you should get is to take your total floor area and multiply it by the height of your ceiling.
+One way to decide what size you should get is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

-- Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+- Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
 There are a variety of models that can help meet the needs in your home while keeping to a budget you are comfortable with.

 All homes and families are different.
 Our experts at Strogen's Service Experts can offer you a home health report to help you select which humidifier is best for your home.
 And our assessment will make sure you are getting the best solution to fit your current HVAC system.
 We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
 Call us at 603-923-4570 or check out our online scheduler to make an appointment.